Background: How ionic compounds are formed

 Transition metals that do not require Roman numerals

-Roman numerals are only used for transition metals that have more than one oxidation state.
-The transition metals below that do not need a roman numeral in the names of their compounds because they have one oxidation state:
+Roman numerals are only used for transition metals that have more than one ion.
+For example, Fe forms Fe2+ or Fe3+ ions in compounds.
+The transition metals below do not need a Roman numeral in the names of their compounds because they only form one ion.
+Cd, Zn, Al

-- The table below shows that 2 Cu ions will balance the charge of 1 S ion.
+- • The table below shows that 2 Cu+ will balance the charge of 1 S2-.